smart-data-models/dataModel.TourismDestinations/Event/doc/spec_DE.md

     paymentAccepted:
       description: 'Accepted payment if `isAccessibleForFree` is False.
 A combination of a list of active codes defined in the model.
 Enum:''Cash, CreditCard, CryptoCurrency, other'''
       items:
+        description: Every element of the payment methods
         enum:
           - Cash
           - CreditCard
           - CryptoCurrency
           - other
         type: string
+        x-ngsi:
+          type: Property
       type: array
       x-ngsi:
         model: https://schema.org/paymentAccepted